Adapting urban water resources management to climate change with private sector participation

 Title: Adapting urban water resources management to climate change with private sector participation (ProACC)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: National Water Authority (Autoridad Nacional del Agua - ANA)

 Overall term: 2014 to 2019

-With the involvement of private sector actors, water resources management practices have been adapted in the Chillon, Rimac and Lurin river basins to accommodate the impacts of climate change.
+With the involvement of the private sector, water resources management in the Chillón, Rímac and Lurín river basins is oriented towards climate change adaption.